1kc/razer-macos/README.md

 ## Developer usage

-Ensure xcode command line tools are installed,
+Ensure xcode command line tools are installed and if building for arm64, a valid Developer ID Application certificate as only notarized apps will run by default.
+In order to run unsigned and/or unnotarized apps on Apple Silicon, you will need to boot into 1TR (One True Recovery) and run `bputil -n` to downgrade security to permissive.

 Install node package dependencies: